Hello! Who are you? And tell us a little bit more about your diabetes.

 I am Married to Linda.
 I have 2 children; Erik, 26 years old, and Emmy, 23 years old.
 I’m a former professional footballer from Sweden.
 I made my mark as a midfielder during a career that stretched from 1986 to 2006.
 Many remember me for my time at R.S.C.
 Anderlecht, but I also had the privilege of playing for other clubs like Falkenbergs FF, Charleroi, and Olympiacos.

 I got my diabetes when I was 19 years old.
 I was always open with the fact I had diabetes.
 The moment I got diabetes, I was already a professional football player, and I didn’t know if I could continue playing.
 That was, for me, a big issue.
-Emotionally, I was crying every day for 2 weeks and asked why this happened to me and to no one else!?
+Emotionally, I was crying every day for two weeks and asked why this happened to me and to no one else!?

 You are as good as a nondiabetic!